You’ve probably heard that ventilation is very important, but what exactly is ventilation?

 How are ice dams prevented?

 Preventing ice dams is simple in theory: keep your entire roof the same temperature.
-Our LoveOurRoof roofing experts can help you by determining what ventilation is proper ventilation for your home, adding additional insulation and sealing off any air leaks that may be finding their way into your attic.
+Our LoveOurRoof experts can help you by determining what ventilation is proper ventilation for your home, adding additional insulation and sealing off any air leaks that may be finding their way into your attic.

 Proper ventilation conserves energy all year long, while improper attic ventilation is one of the most common energy-wasters in homes today.